qibebt-bioinfo/meta-apo/README.md

 ```
 meta-apo-train -T training.wgs.ko.abd -t training.16s.ko.abd -o meta-apo.model
 ```
 in which parameter “-T” assigns the gene relative abundance table of training WGS samples and “-t” assigns that of training amplicons.
-Orders of paired sample should be exactly matched in the input WGS and amplicon tables.
+Orders of paired samples should be exactly consistent in the input WGS and amplicon tables.

 The format of a gene profile table of training WGS samples: